ztjhz/EcoVR/README.md

     cd EcoVR
     ```
 2.  **Open the project** in Unity Hub, ensuring you select the correct Unity Editor version.
-3.  **Configure VR:** Set up your Meta Quest 3 with Quest Link according to Meta's instructions.
+3.  **Configure VR:** Set up your Meta Quest 3 with Quest Link according to Meta's instructions and connect to your computer.
 4.  **Open the Main Scene:** Navigate to `Assets/Scenes/` (or your specific path) and open the `MainMenuScene`.
 5.  **Press Play** in the Unity Editor to start the simulation in your VR headset.

 *Alternatively:*

 1. Download the latest release from the [Releases page](link-to-releases).
-2. Transfer the apk to your Meta Quest 3
+2. Install the apk in your Meta Quest 3
 3. Play!

 ## 📦 Assets & Acknowledgements